Entering High Rock Park: A Tribute Gretta Moulton

-by Dorothy Reilly
+By Dorothy Reilly

-Bradford Greene, landscape architect and Gretta’s friend, designed the gates, which were fabricated with the assistance of Rampulla Associates Architects.
-The stunning gates received the prestigious Design Award from the New York City Art Commission.
+Bradford Greene, landscape architect and Gretta’s friend, was responsible for the design.
+Fabrication took place with the assistance of Rampulla Associates Architects.
+The stunning entranceway received the prestigious Design Award from the New York City Art Commission.

 Thousands of visitors pass through the Gretta Moulton gate each year seeking a quiet place to relax and learn about Staten Island’s natural side.
 We all owe that privilege to Gretta, the visionary who saved High Rock Park.